Netflix/vmaf/python/DEVELOP.md

 # Notes on python2 / python3 support

-A `tox.ini` was added to help provide support for python3 in vmaf.
+A `tox.ini` was added to help provide support for python3.
+Before running tests using tox, be sure to first run `make` under the root directory.

 First draft allows to do this: